Know Your Limitations

-The only time this is a truly difficult challenge is when my local Lolita community has a meet up.
+The only time this is a truly difficult challenge is when my local lolita community has a meet up.
 I want to always RSVP at the opportunity to meet with other Lolitas in a public space.
-It is always fun to connect and be part of a face to face community!
-As always, it is important to know your limitations.
-The decision on the Lolita meet-ups I do participate in, verses the ones I do not, depend on a number of factors:
+It is always fun to connect and be part a in-person community!
+It is important to know your limitations.
+The decision on the lolita meet-ups I do participate in, verses the ones I do not, depend on a number of factors:

 Where will we be going?
 Where is the event taking place?
 Will there be a lot of walking or driving?

 The difference between a simple art exhibit in your hometown and extensive commute to a special tea house can be quite extensive.
-To know what the meetup requires for the event to be successful will help you plan adequate accommodations and the rest you will require after the event takes place.
+To know what the meetup requires for the event will help you plan adequate accommodations and the rest you will require after the event takes place.

 Is the event going to be inside or outside?

 Do you need access to a power source?
 Do you have to be shaded from the sun?
 Do you get cold or hot easily?
 Do you need to wear extra layers or fewer in order to stay cozy?
 All of these questions are viable if your illness affects your body's ability to stay comfortable in certain temperatures.